 Finally, for internally developed applications or services, having a formal process for using and assessing secure development practices is essential.
 Without it, new vulnerabilities will constantly be shipped into production, leaving the network vulnerable to cyber attacks.

 Putting these three hardening functions in place lays the groundwork for a strong cybersecurity program.
-It ensures that there are no unnecessary entry points that could be abused by an attacker, and the network is protected against common exploits.
+It ensures that there are no unnecessary entry points that an attacker could abuse, and the network is protected against common exploits.
 Without these preliminary steps, even highly sophisticated security technologies won’t be sufficient to protect a network from cyber-attacks.

 CIS Hardened Images

-Virtual machines (VMs) are used by organizations for a variety of purposes, including to provide computer access for users.
+Organizations use Virtual machines (VMs) for a variety of purposes, including providing computer access for users.
 VMs allow a server to mimic the function of numerous physical machines while enabling remote access, for example, from a user’s own device or a thin client.

 Most of the time, VMs are created using a pre-made image supplied by the OS manufacturer.
 This saves a lot of time compared to creating a bespoke image, but it also creates a problem.
-Images available from suppliers come in an unconfigured state, and it can be resource-intensive to harden a newly created VM.
+Images available from suppliers come unconfigured, and hardening a newly created VM can be resource-intensive.

-CIS Hardened Images are VM images that have been configured to secure standards, based on the relevant CIS Benchmark.
-Currently, they are available through AWS, GCP, and Microsoft Azure, and come with a report that details the image’s compliance, including any exceptions made to enable the image to run in the cloud.
+CIS Hardened Images are VM images configured to secure standards based on the relevant CIS Benchmark.
+Currently, they are available through AWS, GCP, and Microsoft Azure.
+They come with a report detailing the image’s compliance, including any exceptions to enable the image to run in the cloud.

 CIS Hardened Images provide two obvious benefits:

-The images are certified to be in line with CIS benchmarks; and,
+- The images are certified to be in line with CIS benchmarks

 Note, however, that using CIS Hardened Images doesn’t completely solve the problem of system hardening.
 While these images start from a position of compliance with CIS benchmarks, there is no guarantee they will stay that way.